tripleonard/todo-mysql/README.md

 	mysql> call project('launch');

-To mark complete, removes from list, and copies to done table for archiving
+To mark complete, remove from list, and copy to done table for archiving

 	mysql> call do(14);